 Alternatively, you could build the frame of your vegetable garden with pressure-treated wood (ACQ or CBA), then cover the inner wall with a sheet of plastic so that no copper from the wood ever touches the soil it contains.
 Many organic gardeners use this combination and feel fully comfortable with the result.

 And If Your Vegetable Bed Is Already Framed with Treated Wood?

-If your vegetable bed was installed after 2004 using treated wood, and you’re a concerned organic gardener, what should you do?
+If your vegetable bed was installed after 2004 using copper-treated wood and you’re a concerned organic gardener, what should you do?
 This is a situation where there will always be divergent opinions.
 Even among people who take organic gardening very seriously, many would see nothing wrong with it.
 Maybe this is one of those cases where toeing the organic line too closely is being more Catholic than the Pope!